-The three of us (you, your spouse, and I) will discuss questions about your marriage and determine outstanding issues to be resolved.
+The three of us (you, your spouse, and I) will discuss questions about your marriage and determine outstanding issues to resolve.

-Once the couple agrees on all of the issues, we will draft a Separation Agreement and the Summons and Complaint.
+Once all of the issues have been agreed upon, we will draft a Separation Agreement and the Summons and Complaint.

 2. DRAFT SUMMONS: